RosettaCommons/documentation/rosetta_basics/constraint-file.md

     * Angle between Atom2-\>Atom1 vector and Atom2-\>Atom3 vector; the angle (passed as a value to the Func) appears to be measured in radians

+-   NamedAngle: `NamedAngle Atom1_Name Atom1_ResNum Atom2_Name Atom2_ResNum Atom3_Name Atom3_ResNum Func_Type Func_Def       `

+    <i>score term: angle_constraint</i>

+    * Angle between Atom2-\>Atom1 vector and Atom2-\>Atom3 vector; the angle (passed as a value to the Func) appears to be measured in radians
+    * Atoms in NamedAngleConstraints are stored as names rather than numbers, as with AngleConstraint.
+Therefore, if atom numbers change while constraints are in the pose, the NamedAngleConstraint will still constraint the correct atoms, while the AngleConstraint may constrain unintended atoms.
+There is a small tradeoff in computational efficiency versus AngleConstraint.
+If you know your atom numbers will not change while the constraint is in the pose, AngleConstraint is a better option, but if they might change, NamedAngleConstraint will ensure that the correct atoms are constrained.

 -   Dihedral: `Dihedral Atom1_Name Atom1_ResNum Atom2_Name Atom2_ResNum Atom3_Name Atom3_ResNum Atom4_Name Atom4_ResNum Func_Type Func_Def       `

     <i>score term: dihedral_constraint</i>